halide/atom/README.md

 Caveats
 -------
 Most of the work on this package was done on a Mac.
 I did get it working on Windows as well, but I haven't exposed the required toolchain paths as configuration, so a different version of Visual Studio and the Windows SDK probably requires a slight tweak to a few constants in the [package source code](lib/winenv.coffee) right now.
-It also tested it on Ubuntu 14.04 and got that working.
+It has also been tested on Ubuntu 14.04 and works there.

 Also, the package does nothing to set up the build toolchain (make, a C++ compiler, etc).
 It assumes it can shell out to make or nmake and that those in turn can determine the correct compiler to use.